Dj51589/Angular7-with-stubby/README.md

 Then, add `HttpClient` in your component constructor to access it's method and make your api calls as required.

-## run application and stuuby server together
+## run application and stubby server together
 Our application is running by `npm start` and stubby server is running by `npm run stubs`.
-Both can be run but on two different commands.
+Both can be run, but on two different commands.
 We can't work like this where we have two environments separately.
 So how we can run it toghether?

 `npm Concurrently` will solve our problem.
-Concurrently is used to run mulitple scripts toghether.
+Concurrently is used to run multiple scripts together.
 Add one more scripts in package.json to run Concurrently.

 Add `"stubby": "concurrently \"npm start\" \"npm run stubs\""` in package.json.
 Here, i have added one script named stubby that run `npm start` and `npm stubs` together.

 Run `npm run stubby`, and Navigate to `http://localhost:4200` and `http://localhost:1500/employeesList`.
-Youur application and stubby server both are running together.
+Your application and stubby server both are running together.

-Now you can make api calling of endpoints decalred in your stubby.json file from your componenets or from service and you get the response.
+Now you can make api calling of endpoints decalred in your stubby.json file from your components or from service and you get the response.

 So by using this technique, you can parallelly develop your application without waiting of Backend api's.